liuliu/ccv/doc/convnet.md

 half-precision, with ccv_convnet_write and write_param.half_precision = 1.
 The resulted image-net.sqlite3
 is exactly what I included in ./samples.

-Can I use the image-net pre-trained data?
+Can I use the ImageNet pre-trained data?
 -----------------------------------------

-ccv is released under FreeBSD 3-clause license, and the pre-trained data ./samples/image-net.sqlite3 is licensed under Creative Commons Attribution 4.0 International License.
+ccv is released under FreeBSD 3-clause license, and the pre-trained data ./samples/image-net.sqlite3 is released under Creative Commons Attribution 4.0 International License.
 You can use it, modify it practically anywhere and anyhow with proper attribution.
 As far as I can tell, this is the first pre-trained data released under commercial-friendly license (Caffe itself is released under FreeBSD license but its pre-trained data is "research only" and OverFeat is released under custom research only license).